History of NFL Network in Timeline

 2005: NFL Network Added to Time Warner Cable Systems

-In 2005, NFL Network was added to Time Warner Cable systems in western New York and the Mohawk Valley, replacing Adelphia's regional sports network, Empire.
-It marked the first significant clearance on an analog cable system for NFL Network.
+In 2005, NFL Network was added to Time Warner Cable systems in western New York and the Mohawk Valley, replacing Adelphia Communications' regional sports network, Empire.
+It was NFL Network's first substantial clearance on an analog cable system.

 On November 10, 2006, Comcast announced it would add NFL Network on its digital tier in time for the debut of Thursday Night Football.